 Travel by air is not normally advisable in the following cases:

-- Infants less than 48 hours old (longer after premature births).
+- infants less than 48 hours old (longer after premature births)

-- Those suffering from:
+- those suffering from:

 - angina or chest pain at rest

-- any active communicable disease (see further notes)
+- any active infectious disease

 - decompression sickness after diving

-- recent myocardial infarction
+- recent heart attack